gajus/table-sort/README.md

 # jQuery table-sort plugin

-[jQuery table-sort plugin](https://github.com/anuary/jquery-table-sort/) ([demonstration](https://dev.anuary.com/b2f9b84e-11b9-5d84-818e-053fcc313c0d/)) is a jQuery plugin to sort tables by `td` content, `data-ay-weight`, or a mix of both.
+[jQuery table-sort plugin](https://github.com/anuary/jquery-table-sort/) ([demonstration](https://dev.anuary.com/b2f9b84e-11b9-5d84-818e-053fcc313c0d/)) is a jQuery plugin to sort tables by `td` content or `data-ay-weight`, if the latter is provided.

-The script will add `ay-sorted-asc` and `ay-sorted-desc` to the corresponding `th`.
+The script will add `ay-sort-asc` and `ay-sort-desc` to the corresponding `th`.

 ## Usage

 `ayTableSort` does not take any arguments.
-Every column is sorted by default.
-This might change in the next release.
-Furthermore, if you require initial sorting on page load, then such should be done on server side and (optionally) the approriate class referencing the sorting added to the corresponding `th`.
+Sortable `th` are indicated `ay-sort` class.
+By default, nothing is sortable.
+Furthermore, if you require initial sorting on a page load, then such should be done on server side and (optionally) the approriate class referencing the sorting added to the corresponding `th`.

     <script type="text/javascript">
     $(function(){